apache/sling-whiteboard/sling-org-apache-sling-graphql-schema/README.md

 The result can be used directly by the Sling GraphQL Core module, which makes an internal Sling request to get the schema.
 Multiple instances of that servlet can be configured, each with specific servlet selection properties (selectors, extension etc.) along with a set of tags used to select which partials are included in a specific schema.
+Or maybe one instance with a mapping of request selectors to schema aggregation parameters.

 With this mechanism, an OSGi bundle can provide both a partial schema and the Sling data fetching and processing services that go with it.
 This allows a GraphQL "API plane" (usually defined by a specific